Cloud seeding gains steam as West faces worsening droughts

 This year, the western United States is in the midst of one of its worst droughts in recent memory.
 As of Tuesday, about one-third of the country — mainly west of the Rocky Mountains — is experiencing severe to exceptional drought.
 Nearly all of Idaho is under at least a severe drought.

-Today, Idaho cost-shares the cloud seeding program, estimated to produce a million acre-feet of additional water annually, to the tune of about $2 million a year.
+Today, Idaho cost-shares the cloud seeding program, estimated to produce 1 million acre-feet of additional water annually, to the tune of about $2 million a year.
 In April, the state passed a bill to expand its cloud seeding efforts.

 Residents of the Gem State aren’t the only ones embracing cloud seeding, a 75-year-old technology that many scientists still view with skepticism.
 With a recent experiment providing the first unambiguous evidence that cloud seeding can increase snowpack levels, research into artificial rainmaking is undergoing a small renaissance.